energy-on-chain/cefi-trading-bot-template/README.md

 - Google Cloud Services (for pulling and storing real-time data)

 ## [ BACKGROUND ]
-Energy On Chain has used this base repo to implement automated trading strategies that vary from simple threshold monitors to more complicated machine-learning-based algorithms.
+Energy On Chain has used this base repo to implement automated trading strategies for clients that vary from simple threshold monitors to more complicated machine-learning-based algorithms.
 Feel free to take the basic ideas and run with them yourself, or get in touch to work on building your idea for a strategy together!